-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating 1 To deliver high quality, sa afe and responsi ve patient services, shaped by b est practice and our communit ties Developing a Safety Culture - Programme of work in place to implement the requirements of the National Patient Safety Strategy (culture and systems) Human Factors faculty in place and face to face training restarted.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating SO1 To deliver high quality, saf e and responsive e patient services, shaped by b est practice and our communiti ies Developing a Safety Culture - Programme of work in place to implement the requirements of the National Patient Safety Strategy (culture and systems) Human Factors faculty in place and face to face training restarted.
 Safety culture surveys are undertaken.
 Safe to Say Campaign launched.
 (PSG) OD to develop the Just Culture framework.
 Issues linking National Patient Safety Culture Surveys Action plans from focus groups and Pascal survey findings.
 Regular update reports to the Patient Safety Group and upwardly reported to QGC and through TLT.
 Theatre Safety Group reporting progress against a Quality Improvement plan to PSG.
 Regular upward reports received from Divisions.
 Not applicable Robust Quality Governance Committee, which is a sub- group of the Trust Board, in operation with appropriate reporting from sub-groups.
 (CG) Effective sub-group structure and reporting to QGC in place None identified.
-Not applicable Upward reports from QGC sub-groups 6 month review of sub- group function Annual review of QGC takes place.
-Sub-Group upward reports to QGC None identified Not applicable Not applicable (CG)
+None identified.
+Upward reports from QGC sub-groups 6 month review of sub-group function Annual review of QGC takes place.
+Sub-Group upward reports to QGC None identified None identified.
+Not applicable Not applicable (CG)